TabeaSonnenschein/Spatial-Agent-based-Modeling-of-Urban-Health-Interventions/NLP Knowledge Extraction and Synthesis/README.md

+### Instructions

-The purpose of the method is to extract and synthesise knowledge about behavior determinants and their statistical associations to behavior choice options from a body of scientific literature automatically and feed the resulting knowledge into a "Behavior Choice Determinants Ontology".
+The purpose of the method is to **extract and synthesise knowledge** about behavior determinants and their statistical associations to behavior choice options from a body of scientific literature automatically and feed the resulting knowledge into a "Behavior Choice Determinants Ontology".
 This document walks the user through the order and purpose of the scripts.

 Author: Tabea Sonnenschein
 Date: 16/06/2022

+---
+---

+##### Steps

 1) download bibliometrics of articles identified by the querying of the scientific database (e.g. Web of Science)